 - Challenging unstated assumptions, asking the right questions

 - Providing better operational support for strategic decision makers

 - How to implement change programmes into day to day management systems

-At the end of this training seminar, you will be able to:
+At the end of this training course, the participants will be able to:

 - Collect and interpret data on system dynamics to support strategic decision makers

 - Ask the right questions, challenge unstated assumptions, define better metrics

 - Understand the operational aspects of the Transition Engineering discipline